 Some of the places where one can eat in Thirunageswaram are:

 - Krishna Bhavan Veg Hotel Contact: Thirukadaiyur, Tamil Nadu 609311

 - Majnu Restaurant Contact: Thirunagari – Mangaimadam Rd, Mangaimadam, Tamil Nadu 609106

 - Annapoorani Contact: Tiruvengadu – Poompuhar Rd, Manigramam, Tamil Nadu 609107

 Thirunallar Temple: Sri Darbaraneswarar Temple is the abode of Lord Shani(Lord Saturn).
-The Temple is most famous to Lord Shaneeswarar (Saneeswaran in Tamil), one of the 9 Navagrahas(Nine Planets).
-Various poojas are offered to Lord Saneeswara(Shani) Bhagawan every day.
-The other deities of the shrine are Swarna Vinayaka, Lord Subramaneswara Swamy and Thyagarajar.
+The Temple is also most famous to Lord Shaneeswarar (Saneeswaran in Tamil), one of the 9 Navagrahas(Nine Planets).
+Various poojas are also offered to Lord Saneeswara(Shani) Bhagawan every day.
+Moreover, the other deities of the shrine are Swarna Vinayaka, Lord Subramaneswara Swamy and Thyagarajar.